functional-art/functional-art.github.com/2019/index.md

 #### Workshop Registration

-You can register for the FARM workshop through the
+**Registration for FARM 2019 has closed.**
-[ICFP registration page](http://icfp19.sigplan.org/attending/registration).
+You could previously register for the FARM workshop through the [ICFP registration page](http://icfp19.sigplan.org/attending/registration).

 At least one author of each accepted submission must register and present their paper at the workshop.

-### Tentative Program
+### Program

 The schedule can also be found on the
 [ICFP conference website](https://icfp19.sigplan.org/home/farm-2019#program).